tldr-pages/tldr/pages/linux/pacman-mirrors.md

 # pacman-mirrors

-> Generate a pacman mirrorlist for Manjaro Linux
+> Generate a pacman mirrorlist for Manjaro Linux.
 > More information: <https://wiki.manjaro.org/index.php?title=Pacman-mirrors>.

 - Generate a mirrorlist, using the default settings: